Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Introduction

 \section{Introduction}

-Since the discovery of high-temperature superconductivity in the cuprates\cite{highTc}, many strongly correlated models have been intensively studied.
-One of the simplest of these is the $t$-$J$ model\cite{tJ}:
+Since the discovery of high-temperature superconductivity in cuprates\cite{highTc}, many strongly correlated models have been intensively studied.
+One of the simplest of these models is the $t$-$J$ model\cite{tJ}, which describes a doped Mott-insulator:

 where $\tilde{c}^\dagger_{i,\sigma}$ is the electron operator defined in the no-double-occupancy subspace.
 This model can be derived from the strong-coupling limit of the Hubbard model.
-Despite its simplicity and extensive study, the nature of the ground states of Eq.~\eqref{tJ} is still controversial.
+It is believed that such a simple model potentially captures the key mechanism of high $T_c$ cuprates.
+Despite its simplicity and extensive study on it, the nature of the ground states of Eq.~\eqref{tJ} is still controversial due to the no-double-occupancy constraint.

-A strong correlation view of the $t$-$J$ model was advanced by Anderson, who conjectured the relevance of a Resonating Valence Bond (RVB) state\cite{RVB} as a low energy state for Eq.~\eqref{tJ} when doped.
+A strong correlation view of the $t$-$J$ model was advanced by Anderson, who conjectured the relevance of a resonating valence bond (RVB) state\cite{RVB} as a low energy state for Eq.~\eqref{tJ} when doped.
 When undoped, the RVB state is a spin singlet, with no symmetry breaking, and describes a ``quantum spin liquid''.
-At low temperature the mobile carriers in the doped RVB state behave as bosons and condense, forming a state indistinguishable in terms of symmetry from a singlet BCS superconductor.
-A further development was the introduction of a projected mean-field wavefunction -- the projection removing all components of the wavefunction with doubly occupied sites -- which could be used variationally\cite{d-wave,PatrickRVB}
+At low temperature, the mobile carriers in the doped RVB state behave as bosons and condense, forming a state indistinguishable in terms of symmetry from a singlet BCS superconductor.
+A further development was the introduction of a projected mean-field wavefunction -- the projection removing all components of the wavefunction with doubly occupied sites -- which could be used variationally\cite{d-wave,PatrickRVB}.

-Presently, this variational method remains one of the few numerical tools to study $t$-$J$ like models which work directly at $T=0$ and can treat significant system sizes.
+Presently, this variational method remains one of the few numerical tools for $t$-$J$ like models which work directly at $T=0$ and can deal with significant system sizes.
 However, due to the special form of the variational wavefunction, one may be concerned about bias: very general states in the low energy subspace cannot be investigated.